 6. The S-curve

 Meaning: This S-curve Kanban CFD pattern emerges between two flat spots on the cumulative flow diagram – points with zero WIP.
 It is characterized by a flat beginning section, followed by a steep middle section, and finishing again with a flat end section.
-Zero WIP not only signals that there are inefficiencies in your workflow, it makes your process far less predictable.
-With a S-curve CFD pattern, the gradient of your CFD is variable and forecasting becomes less accurate.
+Zero WIP not only signals that there are inefficiencies in your workflow, but it also makes your process far less predictable.
+With an S-curve CFD pattern, the gradient of your CFD is variable and forecasting becomes less accurate.

 Solution: WIP should be as consistent as possible – find and solve the issues causing zero WIP flat spots.
 Is there a lack of team members available to pull work through?
 Is there a blockage in an upstream process state?
 Removing the flat spots will bring the S-curve back to a consistent gradient.

 As you can see, the cumulative flow diagram is a simple but powerful tool to analyze your process.
 Learning to identify the most common Kanban CFD patterns will allow you to evaluate your process and spot problem areas at a glance.

 What is the most common CFD pattern you observe in your process?
 What type of issues do you experience?
 How do you resolve these issues?
 Tell us about your experience in the comments!